 - Submitting a pre-hearing brief to the Administrative Law Judge.

 - Helping you and your witnesses prepare for a hearing.

 - Coming with you to the hearing and questioning any witnesses.

-What are the fees charged by an attorney in a disability case?
+What are the fees charged by a Social Security Disability Attorney in a disability case?

-The Social Security Administration must approve fees charged by an attorney.
-Goodwyn Law Firm uses the standard fee agreement, which pays the representative a fee of 25 percent of the past-due benefits, not to exceed $6,000.
+The Social Security Administration must approve fees charged by a Social Security Disability Lawyer.
+Goodwyn Law Firm uses the standard fee agreement, which pays the representative a fee of 25 percent of the past-due benefits, not to exceed $7,200.

-If Goodwyn Law Firm is not successful in winning your case and obtaining past-due benefits, no fee is charged.
+If a Social Security Disability Attorney from Columbia, SC, with Goodwyn Law Firm, is not successful in winning your case and obtaining past-due benefits, no fee is charged.